Aimonica-Brands/aimonica-core-solana/README.md

     ```toml
     [programs.localnet]
-    aim_staking = "<new-program-id>"
+    aim_staking_program = "<new-program-id>"
     ```

     Then, update the program ID in the source code.
-Open `programs/aim-staking/src/lib.rs` and replace the existing address in `declare_id!` with your new program ID.
+Open `programs/aim_staking_program/src/lib.rs` and replace the existing address in `declare_id!` with your new program ID.

     ```rust
     declare_id!("<new-program-id>");